qmathe/FormTouch/README.md

 Installation
 ------------

+### Carthage

+Add the following line to your Cartfile, run `carthage update` to build the framework and drag the built FormTouch.framework into your Xcode project.

+    github "ZipArchive/ZipArchive" to your Cartfile

+### Manually

-Build FormTouch framework and drop it in your Xcode project.
+Build FormTouch framework and drop it into your Xcode project.